-TROODOS Walk in pine-clad forests and explore Byzantine churches and picturesque villages The thick cedar, pine forests and sun-soaked slopes of the Troodos region offer an unexpected contrast to the Mediterranean coast less than an hour away.
+and explore Byzantine churches and picturesque villages The thick cedar, pine forests and sun-soaked slopes of the Troodos region offer an unexpected contrast to the Mediterranean coast, less than an hour away.
 Halfway between the busy towns of Lefkosia and Lemesos, halfway between sea and sky, rising to 1,952 meters (6,400 feet), Troodos is a counterpoint to the rest of the island.
 Connecting the mountain resorts of Troodos, Kakopetria, Platres and Agros are trails that hold delights for mountain bikers, hikers, bird watchers and botanists alike.
 Signs mark the presence of flora and fauna unique to Cyprus.
 Glimpses of the blue sea beyond peek through the lace-like canopy of cedar trees.
-Close enough to touch, are herds of grazing Mouflons or Agrino - the mountain sheep endemic to Cyprus - that pass by leisurely.
-The clear mountain air is fragrant with aromatic plants and shrubs, and of course, the scent of pine trees that are found all around you.
-It is a natural reserve in the heart of the island that promises that this wild beauty will remain forever.
-Along the way, each village will be glad to offer you a local specialty, ranging from mountain goat cheese or fresh cherries to aromatic rosewater.
+Close enough to touch, are herds of grazing mouflons or agrino - the mountain sheep endemic to Cyprus -that pass by leisurely.
+The clear mountain air is fragrant with aromatic plants and shrubs and of course the sent of pine trees that are found all around you.
+It is a natural reserve in the heart of the country that promises that this wild beauty will remain forever.
+Along the way, each village will be glad to offer you a local specialty, whether that be a mountain goat cheese, fresh cherries, or rosewater.
 And of course, because you are still in Cyprus, history and culture are never far away.
 Ten of Troodos' remarkable painted Byzantine churches have been listed on UNESCO's prestigious World Cultural Heritage List.
 The famous Kykko and Machairas Monasteries are well worth a visit for their icons, paintings and inspiring architecture.